erisa-account/Active-Directory-home-lab/README.md

 ## Why two laptops instead of one

 Both laptops only have 8GB of RAM, which isn't enough to comfortably run a server and a client VM on the same machine at once.
-Splitting them across two laptops, connected over Wi-Fi using VirtualBox's bridged networking, let each VM run with proper resources and made the setup behave more like a real small office network — a server and a separate client machine talking to each other over the network, instead of two VMs boxed into one laptop.
+Splitting them across two laptops, connected over Wi-Fi using VirtualBox's bridged networking, let each virtual machine run with proper resources and made the setup behave more like a real small office network — a server and a separate client machine talking to each other over the network, instead of two VMs boxed into one laptop.

 ## What's done so far